belcurv/Calculator/README.md

 4. Man, that calculator logic is crazy.

+5. Added a `.gitignore` file to stop tracking & pushing node_modules

-5.  merged `notes.txt` with this README file!
+6.  merged `notes.txt` with this README file!